 That’s when the use of disposables really started.
 And continued until she was 8 months old.
 They were so convenient!
 I knew I’d dropped a few hundred bucks on the cloth diapers before she was born, but maybe I could sell them?
 Or hide them so Hubby would stop complaining about how we wasted money on them.
-Out of site, out of mind, right?
+Out of sight, out of mind, right?

 When Hubby’s pay cut happened, I started scrambling to figure out where we could save money.
-You see, not only did his pay decrease, but our 8 year old dog, Goliath, started having some serious spinal issues.
+You see, not only did his pay decrease but our 8-year-old dog, Goliath, started having some serious spinal issues.
 I put way too many vet bills on our credit card because it was the only way we could get him help.
 So, not only was Hubby making less, we were spending way more than normal, too.

 While attempting to rework our budget and find ways to save every penny I could, I remembered those damn cloth diapers and wipes.
 Well, I thought, I really have to use them now.
 If I could cut diapers and wipes out of our weekly grocery bill, that would help save $40-50 a month!

 And that’s what we use now, with the exception of trips outside the house.
 I could use them while grocery shopping or when we go fishing, but I’d rather just throw a couple disposables in the diaper bag.
-Sure, I have an extra load of laundry to do every evening now and I’m not quite as fast at changing cloth diapers as I am disposables, but I don’t have to buy a package of diapers ever single Friday anymore.
+Sure, I have an extra load of laundry to do every evening now and I’m not quite as fast at changing cloth diapers as I am disposables, but I don’t have to buy a package of diapers every single Friday anymore.